Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/tRNA-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 1999, Daniela Scarabino and colleagues employed in vitro selection to identify RNA sequences that bind with high affinity to a T7 transcript corresponding to phenylalanine tRNA of Saccharomyces cerevisiae.
-One aptamer is shown to form a classical ‘kissing complex’ with full base-pairing of complementary hairpin loops<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 1999, Daniela Scarabino and colleagues employed in vitro selection to identify RNA sequences that bind with high affinity to a T7 transcript corresponding to phenylalanine tRNA of Saccharomyces cerevisiae.
+One aptamer is shown to form a classical ‘kissing complex’ with full base-pairing of complementary hairpin loops<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>